nathanlesage/local-chat/docs/index.md

 Conversations are identified with a UUID4 hash.
 Click on any conversation to open it in the chat view.
 When you hover over a conversation, you will see a "Delete" button that you can use to remove a conversation.

 When a conversation is open, you can change the model that is being used to chat with the dropdown at the top.
 Note, however, that this may under certain circumstances lead to weird responses by the new model (which has not generated the previous answers).

+Lastly, you can export any conversation by clicking the appropriate button below the prompt text area.
+Choose a location and a filename.
+The conversations will be exported as Markdown.

 ## Chatting